Phone: 817-697-4038 Fax: 877-409-3962

 • Intense pain

-What causes a dislocation?
+What causes a joint dislocation?

 A dislocated joint can be caused by traumas such as falling, automobile accidents, motorcycle accidents, or a hard collision.
 A hard collision could occur during high-contact sports such as football, soccer, or rugby.